 2. Number of Patients Served

-In 2018, the Mayo Clinic employed nearly 5,000 physicians and scientists and had approximately 1.2 million patients, according to their website.
+The Mayo Clinic employs more than 4,500 physicians and scientists and treats approximately 1.3 million patients each year, according to its website.
 According to a Forbes article from 2017, they did 7,000 executive physicals that year.

 3. Time Commitment

 One of the biggest differences between large hospitals, regional health systems, and concierge practices is the potential time commitment.

 And it’s not about the length of time your employees are spending at the facility getting the physical.
 Most providers do offer some form of a one-day physical these days.

 The big difference comes when you factor in time spent traveling.
 Most concierge practices are practically in your backyard.
 A regional health system may be as well, or it might be an hour or so away, but it’s still in your region.

 But for most, choosing a large hospital like Mayo Clinic Executive Health means you are committing to additional travel time and cost.